TRUSTED BY OVER 82,000 GROWING BUMPS

 In collaboration with Dr Carlos Olson from Wellness Osteo Richmond & Carlton.

-When you're pregnant you're not expected to be training for a marathon or breaking records on the weights bench.
-Your primary focus will nurturing and growing the precious, tiny little human inside of you!
+When you're pregnant, you're not expected to be training for a marathon or breaking records on the weights bench.
+Your primary focus will be nurturing and growing the precious, tiny human inside of you!

-So while you won't be pushing yourself to the limits; moderate aerobic and light strengthening work such as brisk walking, swimming or yoga is fantastic way to burn off excess energy, maintain a healthy metabolism and will go a long way to improving your much needed pregnancy sleep!
+So while you won't be pushing yourself to the limits, moderate aerobic and light strengthening work such as brisk walking, swimming, or yoga, is a fantastic way to burn off excess energy, maintain a healthy metabolism and will go a long way to improving your much-needed pregnancy sleep!

 Try out a regular routine with these five exercises: